timabs/Browser-Stickies-Frontend/README.md

 - Tasks completed count for the session

 **To fix:**

 - Make the layout more responsive/add a mobile layout
-- Debounce clicks for completing tasks
 - Generally fix 'task completed count'
-- Fix the patch request for moving tasks between categories
-- Fix the patch request for moving tasks from General Tasks to a category using the plus button